abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ### Http.Api.Host

 This is the backend application that exposes the endpoints and swagger UI.
-It is not a multi-stage dockerfile hence you need to have already built this application in **Release mode** in order to use this dockerfile.
+It is not a multi-stage dockerfile; hence you need to have already built this application in **Release mode** to use this dockerfile.
 The `dockerfile.local` is located under the `Http.Api.Host` project as below;

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:7.0